RakeshsarmaKarra/Kaggle-5-Day-AI-Agents-Intensive-Vibe-Coding-Course-With-Google/README.md

 <img src="Day-05/Asst5-1.jpg" alt="Ass5-1" width="700" />
 <img src="Day-05/Ass5-2.jpg" alt="Ass5-2" width="700" />

-## Capstone Project:
+## Capstone Project (In progress):
 https://www.kaggle.com/competitions/5-day-ai-agents-intensive-vibecoding-course-with-google/discussion/709721
-Note: I will update my cpstone project once I submit to the event.

 ## Lessons Learned:
-I learned how to design agents end‑to‑end—defining instructions, context, tools, and guardrails—rather than treating them as simple LLM prompts.
+- I learned how to design agents end‑to‑end—defining instructions, context, tools, and guardrails—rather than treating them as simple LLM prompts.
-I gained hands‑on experience using MCP, Antigravity IDE/CLI, and Agent Skills to let agents call tools, follow step‑by‑step procedures, and interoperate with real systems.
+- I gained hands‑on experience using MCP, Antigravity IDE/CLI, and Agent Skills to let agents call tools, follow step‑by‑step procedures, and interoperate with real systems.
-I understood how to secure and evaluate agents with EDD, vibe‑coding guardrails, and spec‑driven workflows so they can be deployed to managed runtimes and front‑end apps with production‑grade reliability.
+- I understood how to secure and evaluate agents with EDD, vibe‑coding guardrails, and spec‑driven workflows so they can be deployed to managed runtimes and front‑end apps with production‑grade reliability.

 ## Badges:
 https://developers.google.com/profile/badges/events/cloud/five-day-ai-agents?u=RakeshsarmaKarra